 In December 1915, the battalion became part of the 3rd Canadian Division but maintained its name.

-At the beginning of the war, it was largely British born (85 percent of the force), commanded by British officers.
-By the war’s end, however, the officers were mainly Canadian and from all parts of the nation.
+At the beginning of the war, it was a largely British born (85 percent) force, commanded by British officers.
+By the war’s end, however, the officers were mainly Canadians from all parts of the country.